vigneshwari2408/vigneshwari2408/README.md

 > *Which suppliers are we relying on too much — and do we even know it?*

 Mapped supplier concentration across commodity groups using HHI scoring in SQL.
-Turns out, a small number of suppliers were carrying a disproportionate amount of risk — quietly.
+A small number of suppliers were carrying a disproportionate amount of risk — quietly.

-`SQL` `Tableau` &nbsp; · &nbsp; [Repository](https://github.com/vigneshwari2408/01-trade-analytics-dashboard) &nbsp; · &nbsp; [Dashboard](https://public.tableau.com)
+`SQL` `Tableau` &nbsp;·&nbsp; [Repository](https://github.com/vigneshwari2408/01-trade-analytics-dashboard) &nbsp;·&nbsp; [Dashboard](https://public.tableau.com)

 ---